dennisgsmith/MDVaccineWatch/index.md

 I encourage anyone who feels like that to just start working on something.
 Pick anything! *It's okay to re-invent the wheel if you learn something from it.* If you'd like to fork [this repository on Github](https://github.com/dennisgsmith/MDVaccineWatch) and make changes to it feel free to!
 Change it, break it, fix it, and ultimately learn from the process.

 ## Credits
-The GeoJSON mask of Maryland counties is provided courtesy of @frankrowe (https://github.com/frankrowe/maryland-geojson/blob/master/maryland-counties.geojson).
+The GeoJSON mask of Maryland counties is provided courtesy of @frankrowe [on Github](https://github.com/frankrowe/maryland-geojson/blob/master/maryland-counties.geojson).

-Vaccination data is provided by Maryland State Gov. (https://data.imap.maryland.gov/)
+Vaccination data is provided by [maryland.gov](https://data.imap.maryland.gov/)

-Total population by county is provided by the U.S. Census Beurau (https://www.census.gov/).
+Total population by county is provided by the [U.S. Census Beurau](https://www.census.gov/).

+A special thanks to Alan Scherger and Remco Boerma, who have given me much needed feedback thorughout my processes of development and deployment.